nerium-security/CarbonBlackCloud-Extractor/README.md

 &nbsp;
 ## Limitations

 The script is not suitable for extracting Carbon Black Cloud events of 1000's of systems.
-If you want to do that forward to an S3 bucket.
+If you want to do that forward to an S3 bucket, and extract it from there.